Astrydax/SWEotE-Discord-Dice-Roller/README.md

   - !char setup characterName [maxWound] [maxStrain] [credits]  Setup a new character
   - !char wound/w characterName +X/-X                           increases/decreases wounds for characterName by X
   - !char strain/s characterName +X/-X                          increases/decreases Strain for characterName by X
-  - !char credits/c characterName +X/-X                         dncreases/decreases credit balance for characterName by X
+  - !char credits/c characterName +X/-X                         increases/decreases credit balance for characterName by X
   - !char status characterName                                  current status for characterName
+  - !char remove characterName                                  removes characterName
+  - !char list                                                  lists all characters
+  - !char reset                                                 resets all characters

--!help          Type '!help [topic] for futher information'
+- !help          Type '!help [topic] for further information'

-  !roll        rolls any combination of SWRPG dice and returns the canceled results.
+  - !roll        rolls any combination of SWRPG dice and returns the canceled results.
-  !d100        rolls a d100 with optional modifier and displays result !destiny     sets and manages the destiny balance for the group !crit        rolls a d100 with optional modifier and displays result of the critical hit !shipcrit    rolls a d100 with optional modifier and displays result of the ship critical hit !char        simple character stat manager.
+  - !d100        rolls a d100 with optional modifier and displays result
+  - !destiny     sets and manages the destiny balance for the group
+  - !crit        rolls a d100 with optional modifier and displays result of the critical hit
+  - !shipcrit    rolls a d100 with optional modifier and displays result of the ship critical hit
+  - !char        simple character stat manager.
-  !help        displays help for topics.
+  - !help        displays help for topics.
-  !ver         displays bot version
+  - !ver         displays bot version

 #Installation and Setup